 Guests are coming to town, and they want to be acquainted with all that is Atlanta.
 What is the quintessential cuisine, the absolute attraction and the paramount place that you must visit?
 Don’t worry.
 We’ve got you covered!

-With a focus on food, festivals and frivolity, below are 10 definitive ways to explore Atlanta, ensuring you show them the most characteristic places that are classic to the Capital of the South.
-Stay tuned for Part 2, which highlights the city’s natural landscapes, neighborhoods and not-to-be-missed attractions.
+With a focus on food, festivals and frivolity, below are 20 definitive ways to explore Atlanta, ensuring you show them the most characteristic places that are classic to the Capital of the South.

 Chow down at The Varsity.
 Hailing as a staple of Atlanta’s dining scene since 1928, The Varsity serves gluttonous and greasy eats like no one else.
 Order your onion rings and chili cheese dog inside to experience the retro vibe and All-American atmosphere, or moto through the world’s largest drive-in for a bite of quintessential Atlanta. www.thevarsity.com